jameslawler/notes/docs/portuguese-language/verbs/todo2/realizar.md

 ## Writing Prompts

 1. Descreva um objetivo que você pretende realizar nos próximos anos.
+Describe a goal you want to accomplish in the next few years.
 2. Escreva sobre uma tarefa que você realizou recentemente com sucesso.
+Write about a task you recently completed successfully.
-3. Imagine um projeto que você gostaria de realizar no futuro e explique por que é importante para você.
+3. Quais são alguns dos seus objetivos de vida?
+What are some of your life goals?